Bright Beginnings is dedicated to meeting the immediate needs of children and families experiencing homelessness.

 - Positive value of their school and community

 Therapeutic, Health & Wellness

-By providing early intervention to learning disabilities, delays, and health problems, Bright Beginnings ensures that children enter kindergarten ready to learn.
+By providing early intervention to learning disabilities, cognitive delays, and health problems, Bright Beginnings ensures that children enter kindergarten ready to learn.
 All Bright Beginnings students receive therapeutic and health screenings within 45 days of enrollment at Bright Beginnings.
-Our therapeutic and health screenings help us develop individualized curriculum, health, therapeutic and social service plans for each child.
-Our free on-site therapeutic services detect and address developmental delays and/or disabilities prevalent in homeless children (i.e. language, speech, motor development and self-regulation.)
+Our therapeutic and health screenings help us develop individualized curriculums while also providing social service plans.
 Bright Beginnings’ therapeutic service team includes clinical psychologists, occupational therapists and speech/language pathologists- who work with our children, teachers, and parents to provide in-service training, classroom interventions and ongoing consultations.